 Here, we only consider the lens galaxies from the \dense\ sample, without any split in luminosity.
-In Appendix~\ref{A:fraction_of_associated_galaxies} we report the fraction of galaxies of the source sample that are physically associated to the LRGs.
+In Appendix~\ref{A:fraction_of_associated_galaxies}, we report the fraction of galaxies of the source sample that are physically associated with the LRGs.
 The results are presented in Fig.~\ref{fig:ia_signal}.
-We do not detect any intrinsic alignment for the full source sample, $\langle \gamma_{t, \rm IA} \rangle = -0.0004 \pm 0.0004$ up to $10 \mpch$.
-As a reference, \citet[][]{Georgiou2019b} find $\langle \epsilon_+ \rangle = 0.0023 \pm 0.0011$\footnote{Average tangential ellipticity.
-Note the sign convention is opposite in their case, with positive signal meaning radial alignment.} (Georgiou, private communication) for the full satellite sample in the Galaxy and Mass Assembly survey \citep[GAMA,][]{Driver2009}.
-Note that in their case, the average is computed on the measured $\epsilon_+$ of each satellite galaxy with respect to its central galaxy, for which they used the brightest galaxy of the group as a proxy.
-As for the GGL signal, in our average we do not consider the data points below $0.06 \ \mpch$, where observational systematics become important.
+We do not detect any intrinsic alignment for the full source sample, $\langle \gamma_{t, \rm IA} \rangle = -0.0004 \pm 0.0004$, up to $10 \mpch$.
+As a reference, \citet[][]{Georgiou2019b} found $\langle \epsilon_+ \rangle = 0.0023 \pm 0.0011$\footnote{Average tangential ellipticity.
+Note:\ the sign convention is opposite in their case, with a positive signal indicating a radial alignment.} (Georgiou, private communication) for the full satellite sample in the Galaxy and Mass Assembly survey \citep[GAMA,][]{Driver2009}.
+We note that, in their case, the average was computed on the measured $\epsilon_+$ of each satellite galaxy with respect to its central galaxy, for which they used the brightest galaxy of the group as a proxy.
+As for the GGL signal, in our average, we did not consider the data points below $0.06 \ \mpch$, where observational systematics become important.